suleimana/sjsws/README.md

 - Easy to use.
 - Read values from editable properties file to generate custom script that works for your needs.
-- Provide all baisc operations for a servcie such as Start/Stop/restart/Status.
+- Provide all basic operations for a service such as Start/Stop/restart/Status.
-- In addestion to the basic operations it also comse with other useful operation to get more infomation the configured service such process id, confugartions, and a help menu.
+- In addition to the basic operations the script also comes with other useful operation to get more information the configured service such process id, configurations, and a help menu.

-SJSWS Details and strucutre :
+SJSWS Details and structure :
 ---

 ```